fenago/data-science/lab_guides/Lab_13.md

 Classification*, and you will look closely at the metrics:

-1. Open a new notebook in Google Colab.
+1. Open a new notebook in Jupyter.

 2. Next, import `pandas` and load the data from the GitHub
     repository: